How To Get a Rebuilt Title in New Mexico

 Can I finance a vehicle with a rebuilt title?

 Financing options for vehicles with rebuilt titles may vary among lenders.
 Some lenders may have restrictions or higher interest rates for financing rebuilt vehicles.
-It is recommended to discuss your options with different lenders and inform them about the rebuilt title status of the vehicle.

 Posted in Car Buying Tips |